PeterGerds/HAMLS/README.md

 An **introduction to this software including installation instructions** can be found in this package under */documentation/hamls_documentation.html*.

 This software is licensed under the MIT License.
-For questions or needed support contact peter_gerds@gmx.de.
+For questions or needed consultation contact peter_gerds@gmx.de.

 ---